appeltel/T2VanderbiltStorageTools/README.md

-The file inventory monitor walks the LStore filesystem each evening (as configured by cron) using `lio_du`, and prints the summary of usage for the `/cms/store` and `/cms/store/user` directories to log files.
+The file inventory monitor walks the LStore filesystem each evening (as configured by cron) using `lio_du`, and prints the summary of usage for the `/cms/store` and `/cms/store/user` directories to json formatted log files.
 If `lio_du` fails it will retry a few times.
 These log files are read by a python script that constructs a web page to show the current status and changes over previous days or weeks.

-The name of each log file is `store.inv.N` and `store.user.inv.N` where N is a number that increments each day.
-The status of each `lio_du` command is also logged to `fileInventory.log` for debugging.
-Since the total output of the daily job is not too large, log files are never deleted.
+The json log files are never deleted and are placed in the same location as the web page.